WhiteHusky/iron-button/README.md

   -V, --version             Print version
 ```

 Currently a prototype.
-If ran inside a terminal emulator, it may assume its identity.
+If ran inside a terminal emulator, even if inside a larger program like Codium or Dolphin, it may assume its identity and list shortcuts under it in your system settings.
 Otherwise it might be listed as `ashpd_AABBCC` if started as a systemd unit or other circumstances.

 You can also edit the config and send a SIGHUP to the process to reload the config without restarting the program.